samhattangady/mulki/content/chapter6.md

 it just feels like you are sharing a mental bond with someone.
 There is a sense that both of you are somehow sharing the same thought patterns.
-You may or may not be starting from the same points, or reaching the same conclusions, but there is a familiarity in the way that both of you think, and both of you strongly sense that.
+You may or may not be starting from the same points, or reaching the same conclusions, but there is a familiarity in the trains that you both board, and both of you strongly sense that.

 These generally tend to happen in intimate one on one conversations, and very often with people you may not suspect.
 They start innocuosly, maybe as a part of a larger group conversation, and slowly, the two of you start steering it along a mutually unplanned yet inevitable path.
-You lose track of time, and people who were part of it, slowly drop out of the conversation until it is just the two of you.
+You lose track of time, and other people who may have been present at the start of the coversation, slowly drop out until it is just the two of you.

-There is something about these kinds of conversations provide a very fertile ground for learning.
+There is something about these kinds of conversations that provides a very fertile ground for learning.
 In an ordinary conversation, we tend to have our mental guards up.
 All the incoming comments are filtered through a bunch of biases, and ideas are often ignored due to their